 When a person is attacked by another customer at a nightclub they usually want to know if they can sue the person who attacked them, and also whether there can be a claim against the bar.

 Our attorneys will take these nightclub attack injury cases throughout Minnesota and pursue compensation, but there have to be certain facts for a successful claim.
-There are often two problems with a night club or bar attack injury case: 1) It is usually challenging to actually collect compensation against the customer who did the attack because they will not have insurance for intentionally injuring someone, and 2) it is challenging to successfully sue the nightclub or bar because you are trying to hold the nightclub responsible for something someone else did – the customer who attacked another customer.
+There are often two problems with a night club or bar attack injury case: 1) It is usually challenging to actually collect compensation against the customer who attack you at the bar, because they will not have insurance for intentionally injuring someone, and 2) it is challenging to successfully sue the nightclub or bar, because you are trying to hold the nightclub responsible for something someone else did – the customer who attacked another customer.